Saturday, May 23, 2015

-I grew up in Philadelphia.
-Every summer we went down the Shore to Atlantic City, Margate or Ventnor.
-Names you'll recognize if you've ever played Monopoly.
+I grew up in Philadelphia, and every summer we went down the Shore to Atlantic City, Margate, or Ventnor.
+These are names you'll recognize if you've ever played Monopoly.
 One of the big attractions for me as a kid was salt water taffy.
-I loved it, and I remember thinking that my friend Margie had the best and most glamorous job selling salt water taffy at Fralinger's on the Boardwalk.
-In retrospect, it probably was not an easy job, but all I could think of was all that candy!
+I loved it, and I remember thinking at the time that my friend Margie had the best and most glamorous job selling salt water taffy at Fralinger's on the Boardwalk.
+In retrospect, it probably was not an easy job, but all I could think of was access to all that candy!

-My favorite candy at Fralinger's was the Molasses Chocolate Covered Paddle Ppop.
+My favorite candy at Fralinger's was the Molasses Chocolate Covered Paddle Pop.
 Essentially it is Fralinger's fabulous molasses salt water taffy covered in delicious dark chocolate and shaped into a Paddle Pop!
 These Paddle Pops now come in other flavors, but Molasses was the original.
-I hadn't thought of this 'retro' treat in a long time, but I saw these Fralinger's Molasses Paddle Pops at the Fancy Food Show this year.
+I hadn't thought of this 'retro' treat in a long time, but I saw these Fralinger's Molasses Paddle Pops at the Fancy Food Show a few years ago.
 Not going down the Shore this summer?
 These candy treats are available online.
 Yum!

-I couldn't find a recipe that replicated this Molasses Paddle Pop.
+I couldn't find a recipe that replicated Molasses Paddle Pops.
 Let me know if you have one.
 Maybe sometimes, you just can't make it at home.

 A little history from the Fralinger's website: